Turbo (video game): Reception

 In the United States, Turbo was the top-grossing arcade game on the Play Meter arcade charts in May 1982, taking the top spot from Donkey Kong.
 In Japan, Game Machine listed Turbo as the 18th highest-grossing arcade video game of 1981 (tied with Defender and Galaxian), and then the 19th highest-grossing arcade video game of 1982.
-Game Machine later listed Turbo in their June 1, 1983 issue as the fifth top-grossing upright/cockpit arcade unit of the month.
+Game Machine later listed Turbo as the fifth top-grossing upright/cockpit arcade unit of May 1983.

 The arcade game received highly positive reviews upon release.
 In January 1982, Cash Box magazine called it "a challenging and colorful" game while praising the "realistic, three dimensional, full color imagery which allows drivers to experience the sensation and thrill of being in the thick of grand prix action" as well as the "excellent sound systems".
 Daniel Cohen in his book Video Games called it a "brilliant" new driving game providing a "challenging and remarkably realistic" experience, with praise for the cockpit cabinet that replicates the sit-down feel and controls of a real car, and the graphics which has changing scenery including the day, night, city, highway, oceanside curve, tunnels, twisting roads, and icy roads.
 In June 1982, Computer and Video Games magazine praised the "realism, controls, marvellous graphical capabilities" and the "variety of backgrounds and racing conditions on the screen".

 In early 1983, Turbo was reviewed by Video magazine in its "Arcade Alley" column where it was hailed as "the king of the video road".
 The ColecoVision version was praised for the effort that had gone into replicating the visuals of the original arcade version, with reviewers making special note of the varied, non-repetitive backgrounds that enticed players to play in order to see "never-before-seen play scenes".
 Reviewers also commented favorably on the realism-enhancing use of steering wheel, gas pedal, and gear shift peripherals.
 Arcade Express reviewed the ColecoVision version in January 1983 and scored it a perfect 10 out of 10, remarking that the "king of the coin-op driving games arrives in the home market".
 They stated that while it isn't "as graphically arresting as the" arcade version, it "comes reasonably close to matching the multi-scenario brilliance" and "the special control panel lifts this cartridge to greatness".